Hands on: Huawei Mate XS review

-The Huawei Mate XS is a new foldable phone from the Chinese manufacturer, but it isn’t a groundbreaking change from the handset we saw the firm introduce at this stage in 2019.
+The Huawei Mate XS is a new foldable phone from the Chinese manufacturer, but it isn’t a groundbreaking change from the handset we saw the firm introduce this time last year.

 These upgrades are likely an attempt to keep the foldable phone relevant in light of recently launched competition in the form of the Samsung Galaxy Z Flip, Motorola Razr and the now, slightly older Samsung Galaxy Fold.